-Awards made under this announcement are subject to the RESTORE Act, Treasury's regulations at 31 C.F.R.
-Part 34, other applicable federal statutes, regulations, and grant policies.
+Awards made under this announcement are subject to the RESTORE Act, Treasury's implementing regulations at 31 CFR Part 34, the Uniform Guidance at 2 CFR Part 200, other applicable executive orders, federal statutes, regulations, and program policies.
 Below is a list of requirements with which the applicant will need to comply.
-This is a non-exhaustive list.
+This is not an exhaustive list.
 The RESTORE Act Standard Terms and Conditions and Program-Specific Terms and Conditions for awards under this announcement are posted on Treasury's RESTORE Act Direct Component website.

-- 1. Lobbying Restrictions at 31 C.F.R.
-Part 21. - 2.
-Government-wide Debarment and Suspension Requirements at 31 C.F.R.
-Part 19. - 3.
-Government-wide Requirements for Drug-Free Workplace at 31 C.F.R.
-Part 20. - 4.
-Federal Funding Accountability and Transparency Act and regulations at 2 C.F.R.
-Part 170. - 5.
-Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards at 2 C.F.R.
-Part 200 and any Treasury regulations implementing these requirements. - 6.
-Award Term for Trafficking in Persons at 2 C.F.R.
-Part 175. - 7.
-Treasury Title IX regulations at 31 C.F.R.
-Part 28. - 8.
-Treasury Title VI regulations at 31 C.F.R.
-Part 22. - 9.
-Treasury Age Discrimination regulations at 31 C.F.R.
-Part 23.
+- 1) Lobbying Restrictions at 31 CFR Part 21. - 2) Government-wide Debarment and Suspension Requirements at 31 CFR Part 19. - 3) Government-wide Requirements for Drug-Free Workplace at 31 CFR Part 20. - 4) Federal Funding Accountability and Transparency Act and regulations at 2 CFR Part 170. - 5) Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards at 2 CFR Part 200 and any Treasury regulations implementing these requirements. - 6) Award Term for Trafficking in Persons at 2 CFR Part 175. - 7) Treasury Title IX regulations at 31 CFR Part 28. - 8) Treasury Title VI regulations at 31 CFR Part 22. - 9) Treasury Age Discrimination regulations at 31 CFR Part 23. - 10) The Build America, Buy America Act Pub.
+L. No. 117-58, §§ 70901-52 included in the Infrastructure Investment and Jobs Act, Pub.
+L. No. 117-58 (visit the RESTORE Act Buy America Preference webpage for more information about application of these new requirements).